 4. Ask yourself again "what were the key words in the question and was I right".

-5. Now using the key words, check the Index to see how to get yourself to the answer.
+5. Now using the key words, check the Index to see how you would get to the answer yourself.

 Do this over and over for each question.

 You should be able to do around 40 questions per hour using this technique.

 Don't get bogged down on any one question.

 If you're not understanding it, just skip it.
 There will be more like it later.